Nemooochka/kottans-frontend-1/README.md

 # Stage 0.
 Self-Study
 ## General
 - [X] Git Basics
-  name (at least) one thing that was new to you name (at least) one thing that surprised you name (at least) one thing you intend to use in the future

   #### What's new?
   1. Find out that Git is **distributed version control system**
   2. There are exists next three areas: **working directory** - where all current local files, than after `git add` they come to **staging area** and after `git commit` they appear at the **repo**.